Cincinnati, Ohio, August 28, 1935

 Of course, the old couple were still living then, and Hilde had thought that America expected her to employ gardeners to trim any aspiring tendrils, and to keep order generally.
 It was only two years later, when both Klaus' parents were dead, that Charlotte had felt free to promote uninhibited growth in all directions.

 The result wasn't really a jungle but a thickly wooded area surrounding the house which, in summer, was a good ten degrees cooler than elsewhere.
-The house itself was open and airy with many French windows opening on paths through the woods.
-There was good cross-ventilation, and even the big stone fireplaces which supplemented the heating system in the winter were now cool to the touch and soothing to the nerves of anyone who might be over-wrought by the heat and tension of the city below.
+The house itself was open and airy with many French windows opening on to paths through the woods.
+Even the big stone fireplace which supplemented the heating system in the winter was now cool to the touch and soothing to the nerves of anyone who might be over-wrought by the heat and tension of the city below.

-Charlotte herself, after an hour or two of tennis on their private court, liked to lie on the marble floor in front of a fireplace, propped up with one elbow on a pillow and a cool drink in her hand, as she engaged her erstwhile opponent, who might have been Klaus, in conversation.
+Charlotte herself, after an hour or two of tennis on their private court, liked to lie on the marble floor in front of the fireplace, propped up with one elbow on a pillow and a cool drink in her hand.
+She would then engage her erstwhile opponent, who might have been Klaus, in conversation.

 Charlotte was also disposed to give dinner parties, and, on this evening, she had invited one of her "dull" groups.
 She made no secret of the fact that she found these people less than fascinating, but she had other motives for ranging them around her table.
 Some were influential and likely to support one or another of the civic projects and programs, some of them controversial, which Charlotte always seemed to be organizing.
 Others were people who were owed hospitality, and yet others were people "who can't help being dull, but are needed to carry the world on their shoulders."